michalfratczak/habdec/README.md

 - Install SoapySDR binaries from [here](https://github.com/pothosware/SoapySDR/wiki#installation)
 - Download habdec executable for your platform from [here](https://github.com/ogre/habdec/wiki)

+There's also raspberryPi 3 image with ready to use binary and build env.
+Go to [Wiki](https://github.com/ogre/habdec/wiki)

 #### Building from source:
 To build habdec you need a C++11 compiler and CMake version 3.8.2 You also need to build or install some dependencies: